astropy/astropy-APEs/APE2.rst

 Another alternative is to use `semantic versioning <http://semver.org/>`_.
-The disadvantage of that approach for Astropy is that it is very likely that *all* versions in the forseeable future will break backwards compatibility to some extent.
+The disadvantage of that approach for Astropy is that it is very likely that *all* versions in the foreseeable future will break backwards compatibility to some extent.
 In semantic versioning, this would mean all versions would need to be of the form ``x.0.y``, rendering the minor version number meaningless.